ansys/pylumerical/doc/source/user_guide/working_with_simulation_objects.rst

    :alt: Duplicate object animation
    :align: center

-Parent and Children Objects
+Parent and children objects
 ----------------------------

-The tree of objects in a Lumerical product can be traversed using the parent or children of an object.
+You can traverse the tree of objects in a Lumerical product using the parent or children of an object.

 **Example**